 We are undertaking maintenance and cleansing works of the stormwater pits at the intersection of Bridge Lane and Tank Stream Way from 11am to 5pm on Sunday 27 October 2013.

-Decentralised water is about improving the water efficiency of buildings and operations, sourcing water locally for non-drinking purposes and improving the quality of our waterways.
+Decentralised water is about improving the way water is being used for buildings and operations, sourcing water locally for non-drinking purposes and the quality of our waterways.

 Our current water strategy is to build large dams, hope for rain, treat all water to drinking quality, pump it all the way to the City and then only drink 2% of it.
 Even if we add the amounts used for showering and cooking, drinking water requirements equal no more than half of our total water consumption.

 The other half is used for things like flushing toilets, air conditioning and watering parks and gardens – these jobs don’t need such high quality water.
 Also, more than half the water infrastructure in the local area is more than 70 years old.